TheDizzler/DJMixer/readme.md

 DJMixer

-Using SlimDX to expose DirectX to load audio files
+Using NAudio to load audio files